OhioHistoryConnection/jcrop-cdm/README.md

 # JCrop Plug-in for CONTENTdm

-** JCrop Plug-in for CONTENTdm ** uses a freely available JQuery plug-in tool - JCrop (http://deepliquid.com/content/Jcrop.html) - to provide clip functionality to CONTENTdm.
+The ** JCrop Plug-in for CONTENTdm ** uses a freely available JQuery plug-in tool - JCrop (http://deepliquid.com/content/Jcrop.html) - to provide clip functionality to CONTENTdm.
 This version of the tool adds a few other files designed to integrate it with CONTENTdm and is comprised of the following files:

-Jcrop.gif - used by JCrop to provide initial black background jcrop_page.css - styling for the crop page jquery.Jcrop.min.js - main JCrop plug-in script (also available from several CDNs) jquery.Jcrop.css - styling for JCrop itself (also available from several CDNs) crop_image.php - main script integrating JCrop with CDM jcrop_button.js - javascript to insert the clip icons on the CDM image toolbar toolbar_clip_out.gif - toolbar clip icon, mouseout toolbar_clip_over.gif - toolbar clip icon, mouseover loader_white.gif - spinner to display while waiting for things to render README.md - this file
+* Jcrop.gif - used by JCrop to provide initial black background
+* jcrop_page.css - styling for the crop page
+* jquery.Jcrop.min.js - main JCrop plug-in script (also available from several CDNs)
+* jquery.Jcrop.css - styling for JCrop itself (also available from several CDNs)
+* crop_image.php - main script integrating JCrop with CDM
+* jcrop_button.js - javascript to insert the clip icons on the CDM image toolbar
+* toolbar_clip_out.gif - toolbar clip icon, mouseout
+* toolbar_clip_over.gif - toolbar clip icon, mouseover
+* loader_white.gif - spinner to display while waiting for things to render
+* README.md - this file
-LICENSE - MIT license
+* LICENSE - MIT license

 Steps to implement the JQuery JCrop plug-in with CONTENTdm using the CDM Configuration Tool (as of CDM 6.1.4):